rinmunagi/spectator_app/README.md

 ================================

 ## Overview
-The spectator app. is developed for extension to a soccer monitor that is used in RoboCup soccer simulation 2D league.
+The Spectator App. is developed for extension to a soccer monitor that is used in RoboCup soccer simulation 2D league.
 The aim of the extension is to make the experience of watching games more entertaining.

 ## Demo